laravel/docs/installation.md

 ### Via Laravel Installer

 First, download the [Laravel installer PHAR archive](http://laravel.com/laravel.phar).
-For convenience, rename the file to `laravel`, move it to `/usr/local/bin` and make it executable `chmod +x /usr/local/bin/laravel`.
+For convenience, rename the file to `laravel`, move it to `/usr/local/bin`, and make it executable: `chmod +x /usr/local/bin/laravel`.
 Once installed, the simple `laravel new` command will create a fresh Laravel installation in the directory you specify.
 For instance, `laravel new blog` would create a directory named `blog` containing a fresh Laravel installation with all dependencies installed.
 This method of installation is much faster than installing via Composer.

 ### Via Composer Create-Project